ealhomsi/Edel/README.md

 * install mysql database using the following command apt-get install mysql-server

-* Configure mysql database to have a user with the password/username of boubou
+* Configure mysql database to have a user with the password/username of boubou4

+* Creating another user for the database would lead to fixing the code to reflect that.

 * Run the database.sql schema against your newly created database so that it will create the tables